driedwater/autostart-batch-script/README.md

 # autostart-batch-script
-Batch file that runs whenever you turn on the computer.
+Batch file that auto shutdowns your computer whenever you try to login to your computer.
+**Please run this on a virtual machine.**